nizzaneela/Programming_error_explanation/README.md

 This can increase the size of basal polytomies, but only in rare cases where coalescence events are compressed closely enough around the stable coalescence (i.e. < 0.2% of simulations).
 In one instance (simulation `0823`) this occured in the primary case, where the compression was amplified by the elision of the latent phase.

 Clumsy removal of the primary case sample occasionally removes leaves that have a label string that includes the string of the primary case node number.
-(The primary case is always sampled to ensure CoaTran roots the phylogeny in the primary case.
-It is therefore removed for clade analysis).
+(The primary case is always sampled to ensure CoaTran roots the phylogeny in the primary case, but is then removed for clade analysis.)
 ```
     # get subtree that excludes index case
     tree = treeswift.read_tree_newick(args.time_tree)